-Glen Eira U3A depends upon volunteers for everything and, in particular, members who are prepared to undertake classes as volunteer tutors.
+Glen Eira U3A depends upon volunteers for everything and, in particular, members who are prepared to undertake courses or activities as volunteer tutors.
 Without volunteer tutors there would be no Glen Eira U3A.

 WHAT DO TUTORS OFFER?

 Although we do not require or expect tutors to have an academic background, they mostly have an interest in a particular subject or an expertise in an area which may stimulate interest from our members.
 Our tutors are:

 - Able to engage members with a special interest which could be a language, art, history, computers, games and exercise or current affairs.

 - Members who have some experience in their area of personal interest and an ability to pass on their knowledge.

 - Able to communicate ideas and have an interest in people.